microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 ```

 ### Handling redirection

+## RedirectActivationToAsync vs. RedirectActivationTo
+One issue with RedirectActivationToAsync is that the calling app's message queue is blocked if it is running STA.
+To get around this
+app developers can put the redirection call into a seperate thread.
+However, this is a cumbersome because two threads need to be synchronized.

+To mediate this issue, and to improve developer expirence with redirection, `RedirectActivationTo` has been added.
+This is a synchronous method and
+internally the redirection request is put on to another thread.
+This unblocks the calling apps message queue.

+Please use `RedirectActivationTo` whenever possible.

 The first 2 scenarios illustrate how an app would redirect to another running instance.
 This
 scenario shows how an app would handle the case where it is already running, and then a fresh